kevinwestern/kevinwestern.github.io/blog/_posts/2012-10-29-mysql-remember-to-index.markdown

 The only thing worse than discovering your application is crashing is having a customer tell you your application is crashing.
 Not too long ago I received panicked emails stating that, at some random intervals, our application was throwing 500s.
 Unfortunately I turned off push notifications (actually it has helped separate work/life - if it's an emergency you'll be getting a call) so I didn't receive these emails until the next morning when I sat down at my desk.

-My co-worker had already diagnosed the problem by the time I had arrived. <!-- more -->The recent changes we had pushed included a 1s ajax poll on a particular page which, in most polling cases, ended up hitting the database.
+My co-worker had already diagnosed the problem by the time I had arrived.
+The recent changes we had pushed included a 1s ajax poll on a particular page which, in most polling cases, ended up hitting the database.
 Also, those changes were going live with a few thousand more users than the previous version.
 My co worker discovered that the database was the culprit, but why?

 It turns out one of tables we were querying on didn't have an index set for a particular column.
 Coupled with the fact we added more users it was obvious why the database was choking: it had to perform a full table scan.
 The solution to the problem was easy, of course, we just needed to add the appropriate index.